 - Two or three important figures, maps, or other illustrations showing your results

 The poster should be 24 by 32 inches, landscape style.
 A white background is perfectly appropriate.
 It does not need to be elaborate, but it should help publicize and encourage attendance at your talk.
 Posters remain on display thru graduation, alumni reunion and until they are replaced by the next years' posters.
 Parents, alumni and prospective students enjoy reading about geology comps projects.
 Jonathon will help you display it in one of the cases in the ground-floor corridor.

-Comps talks are given in the late afternoon during spring term in Olin 141.
-Tami will send you an email when to sign up.
+Comps talks are given on the Saturday of second week during spring term in Olin 149.
 A good place to practice your talk is Mudd 66.